appsmithorg/appsmith-docs/setup/aws-ami.md

 If you already have an existing security group with ports 80, 443 and 22 open, you can skip this step.

 Appsmith is a web application that requires ports 80 and 443 for HTTP access.
-It also requires port 22 to be accessible for HTTP access.
+It also requires port 22 to be accessible for SSH access.
 Please follow the steps [detailed here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#creating-security-group) to create a new security group.

 While creating the the new security group, please follow the steps [detailed here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#adding-security-group-rule) to edit the "Inbound Rules" and make ports 80, 443 and 22 accessible from anywhere.